 - Does this middle connect the opening goal with the core conflict "first step on the path" goal?

-Openings can be ambiguous, and in some stories it's hard to know exactly where they start.
-But the closer you begin to the moment when things change for your protagonist, the faster you can get to the good stuff.
+Openings can be challenging, but the closer you begin to the moment when things change for your protagonist, the more likely it is to be the right opening.

 Have you ever struggled with where to start?
 If so, did you start too soon or too late?
 Or totally in the wrong place?
 How long did it take you to find the right spot?
 Did you find the right spot?